qouteall/qouteall-blog/Cognitive-biases.md

 People tend to idealize the distant past.
 People tend to forget the past misery.
 This helps people get out of trauma, and at the same time idealize the past things:

 - After a long time since bearing a child, women tend to forget the pain of bearing a child and may want another child.
-- After decades passed since the collapse of Soviet Union, people remember more of the good of the Soviet Union.
+- After decades passed since the collapse of Soviet Union, some people remember more of the good aspects of the Soviet Union.

 ### Illusion of understanding